leenr/rofldb-prototype/README.md

-## ROFL DB (PoC)
+## ROFL DB (Proof of Concept / Prototype)

-Thank you for reviewing the PoC code! :)
-The name and everything else (design, code) is subject to change!
+The name and everything else (design, algorithms) is subject to change.

-I will add technical details later, but in the meantime it's simple enough to get the idea simply by looking to the code (see [src/library.cpp](src/library.cpp) and [build.py](build.py)).
+I will add technical details later, but in the meantime you can get the idea by looking to the code (see [src/library.cpp](src/library.cpp) and [build.py](build.py)).

-If you have any questions - please contact me, I will happily explain everything :)
+I also have plans to make a Rust library later to have an ability to embed to other languages easily.

 ### License
-It's BSD for now, but for the public release I'm currently considering to make it Public Domain if everything remains that simple like it is now :)

-It does not even link to any libraries besides to glibc.

-If you want to input something, and don't want for it to become Public Domain, please reach out to me (although I really want to do the library Public Domain, and also I will not even consider release it with license less permissive than BSD/MIT).
+BSD 3-clause (see [LICENSE](LICENSE) file).